-- positive sign, the pulses will only be emitted when the measured value hasa positive sign. - negative sign, the pulses will only beemitted when the measured value has a negative sign.
+- positive sign, the pulses will only be emitted when the measured value has a positive sign. - negative sign, the pulses will only be emitted when the measured value has a negative sign.

-Since the effective energy meter operates with a backstop, pulses will only be generated when drawing electricity.
+Since the active energy meter operates with a backstop, pulses will only be generated when drawing electricity.